Kohlberg History, Family Crest & Coats of Arms

 Early History of the Kohlberg family

-Another 435 words (31 lines of text) covering the years 1548, 1594, 1598, 1777, and 1816 are included under the topic Early Kohlberg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kohlberg research.
+Another 354 words (25 lines of text) covering the years 1548, 1594, 1598, 1777, and 1816 are included under the topic Early Kohlberg History in all our PDF Extended History products and printed products wherever possible.

 Kohlberg Spelling Variations